Performs per-row centering on a numeric matrix

 and not in the centered data.

-value passed to jamba::rowGroupMeans()
+numeric value passed to jamba::rowGroupMeans(),

-indicating the MAD factor threshold to use when rmOutliers=TRUE
+indicating the MAD factor threshold to use when rmOutliers=TRUE.

 The MAD of each row group is computed, the overall group median